newrelic/infrastructure-agent-ansible/README.md

         uri: TCP/IP socket to listen for incoming data.
 The URI format is tcp://LISTEN_ADDRESS:PORT
         format: format of the data.
 It can be json or none.
         separator: If format - none is used, you can define a separator string for splitting records (default - \n).
+      winevtlog: [required if source_type is winevtlog]
+        channel: name of the channel logs will be collected from.
+        collect_eventids: a list of Windows Event IDs to be collected and forwarded to New Relic.
+Event ID ranges are supported.
+        exclude_eventids: a list of Windows Event IDs to be excluded from collection.
+Event ID ranges are supported.
       winlog: [required if source_type is winlog]
         channel: name of the channel logs will be collected from.
         collect_eventids: a list of Windows Event IDs to be collected and forwarded to New Relic.
 Event ID ranges are supported.